-You need a charge controller for your photovoltaic system but you don't know which one to choose?
+Do you need a solar charge controller for your photovoltaic system but you don't know which one to choose?
 The market offers different types of solar charge controllers at different prices.
 But what is the right one for you?
 It is therefore very important to know their characteristics and how they work in order to make a purchase safe and durable.
 Mppt Solar has selected for this market two of the best charge controllers for solar panels and has created this information page to help you in choosing the right charge controller for your photovoltaic system based on the type of panels and battery want to install.
 If during the planning of your PV system to the island you have decided to choose certain panels instead of others is good to know that this choice may suggest a regulator rather than another.
 Our charge controllers are of two technologies: mppt and pwm.

-Where to use a mppt solar controller and where to use a pwm one.
+Where to use a mppt solar controller and where to use a pwm one?

 As we said, the choice of technology of the charge depends on the type of panels that have or want to install both the battery bank.
-The controller pwm normally costs less than an MPPT controller, but the controller mppt is able to take full advantage of a solar panel with voltage well above the batteries bank and therefore enables the production of more energy compared to a regulator pwm.
+The controller pwm normally costs less than an MPPT controller, but the controller mppt is able to take full advantage of a solar panel with voltage higher than the batteries bank one and therefore enables the production of more energy compared to a regulator pwm.
 If the voltage of the panel is slightly greater than that of the battery (typical case of a panel to 12V and 12V battery 30 cells), the controller pwm is recommended because it has a daily yield in this case similar all'mppt.
 Below so we made a very simple table where you will find the technology of the charge controller to use based on:

 1) Number of cells that make up your panels

-2) Voltage of the battery bank that you want to charge.
+2) Voltage of the battery bank that you want to charge

 What is the behavior of the two solar charge controllers technologies?